Mazen-Mokhtar/zen_store/auth_security_prompt.md

-# AI Assistant Prompt: Authentication & Error Handling for Zen Store
+# AI Assistant Prompt: Authentication & Error Handling for Wivz

 ## Project Overview
-You are working on the Zen Store e-commerce platform that consists of a Next.js frontend and a NestJS backend.
+You are working on the Wivz e-commerce platform that consists of a Next.js frontend and a NestJS backend.
 The backend folder is **READ-ONLY** and should not be modified.
 Your task is to implement comprehensive authentication guards and JWT error handling for the frontend application.

 ## Current Architecture Analysis